Approximately 4% of the body's mass consists of Minerals (McArdle et al. 2000). They are

 The trace minerals are iron, zinc, copper, selenium, iodine,

-fluorine and chromium.
+fluoride and chromium.

 The major minerals are sodium, potassium, calcium, phosphorus,